ericmdantas/aliv/README.md

 --port, --p                      change port
---host, --h                      change the host name --secure, --s                    use https/wss
---cors, --c                      respond to requests with CORS headers, use true or object to override defaults --quiet, --q                     no logging whatsoever --noBrowser, --nb                won't open the browser automagically
+--host, --h                      change the host name --secure, --s                    use https/wss --http2, --h2                    use the new and improved version of the HTTP protocol --cors, --c                      respond to requests with CORS headers, use true or object to override defaults --quiet, --q                     no logging whatsoever --noBrowser, --nb                won't open the browser automagically